 At Mayo Clinic, nonsurgical and minimally invasive treatments are always considered first.
 Depending on your condition, your treatments may include medication, endoscopic resection, radiofrequency ablation or cryotherapy.
 If your condition requires surgery, our thoracic surgeons have extensive experience with minimally invasive procedures, including Nissen fundoplication.
 These approaches can mean a faster recovery time, shorter hospital stay and reduced pain.

 The specialists at Mayo Clinic care for more than 4,000 people with Barrett's esophagus each year.
-Mayo Clinic in Phoenix/Scottsdale, Ariz. has been ranked the #1 hospital in Arizona for 12 consecutive years, and is top ranked in Pulmonology & Lung Surgery by U.S. News & World Report.
+Mayo Clinic is the #1 hospital in Arizona, according to U.S. News & World Report.